 I am an Assistant Professor in Theoretical Ecology at the Department Theoretical and Computational Ecology (TCE) in the Institute for Biodiversity and Ecosystem Dynamics (IBED), and a fellow of the Institute for Advanced Study (IAS) at the University of Amsterdam, the Netherlands.

-Theoretical ecology, Evolutionary theory, Infectious diseases, Network theory and Complex systems
+Theoretical ecology, Evolutionary theory, Infectious diseases, Network theory, Complex systems

 I am broadly interested in questions ranging from population dynamics to evolutionary theory.
 My research addresses questions at the interface of ecology and evolution, where complex interactions act on multiple levels of organization and at varying time scales.
 In many cases drivers of biological change are difficult to trace, and they integrate in ways that are poorly understood.
 One field where there is an increasing realization of the significance of interactions between ecology and evolution is in the study of infectious diseases.
-I have been studying malaria and its parasite, P. falciparum, which present a unique framework for extending general theories with evolutionary aspects and the inclusion of temporal processes.
-The short time scales at which ecological and evolutionary processes take place, the increasing availability and richness of data from multiple scales, and the increasing accessibility to computational power and informatics tools, now make it possible to address questions on ecological and evolutionary feedbacks, creating unprecedented opportunities us to set foundations for new integrative theories.
+One area I have been studying is malaria and its parasite, P. falciparum, which presents a unique framework for extending general theories with evolutionary aspects and the inclusion of temporal processes.
+Here, the short time-scales at which ecological and evolutionary processes take place, in a time where we have increasing availability and richness of data from multiple scales, the growing accessibility to computational power and advanced informatics tools, and rapid evolution of powerful machine learning approaches, now make it possible to qualitatively and quantitatively address questions on ecological and evolutionary feedbacks, creating unprecedented opportunities to set foundations of new integrative theories.

-Project description: Zoonotic Spillover and its dependency on combined multiple-host and multiple-vector dynamics. (as part of the Marie Curie fellowship will be hosted for 3 months by Prof. Andy Dobson at Princeton U.)
+Dr. Martina Ferraguti (PostDoc).
+Project description: Zoonotic Spillover and its dependency on combined multiple-host and multiple-vector dynamics, as part of the Marie Curie fellowship (will be hosted for 3 months by Prof. Andy Dobson at Princeton U)